 Overcoming the Parental Presumption

-Once a Court determines that a Grandparent does have standing sufficient to proceed with a lawsuit there are further hurdles that must be overcome in order for a Court to rule in their favor.
-Texas applies a parental presumption on cases where Grandparents are attempting to assert a right to visitation or custody of a grandchild.
+Once a Court determines that a Grandparent does have standing sufficient to proceed with a lawsuit, there are further hurdles that must be overcome for a Court to rule in their favor.
+Texas applies a parental presumption on cases where Grandparents are attempting to assert a grandchild's right to visitation or custody.

-This presumption is that the best interest of the child is served by awarding custody to a parent or parent(s) and that it is presumed that parents act in their child’s best interest in any action that they take in relation to the child.
+This presumption is that the child's best interest is served by awarding custody to a parent or parent(s) and that it is presumed that parents act in their child’s best interest in any action that they take about the child.